AidaAmini/DyGIE-MECHANIC/README.md

 COFIE-G is in `data/cofie-t/split/[train,dev,test].json`.
 Gold labels are in `cofie-t-gold/[dev,test]-gold.tsv`

 ## Pretrained models
-We provide models pre-trained on COFIE and COFIE-G data available.
+We provide models pre-trained on COFIE and COFIE-G.

 ### Downloads